BY MR. E. C. WILLIAMS

 self well known in the cities which figure in its pages.
 Mr. Robert W. Coleman

-comes of good stock, being the son of A. B. Coleman, who, associated with the
+comes of good stock, being the son of Sergeant A. B. Coleman, who, associated

-younger Frederick Pouglass, helped to organize the colored Forty-fourth, Forty-
+with the younger Frederick Douglass, helped to organize the colored regiments in

-of Baltimore, who has been an indispensable figure in the life and activities of
+Mason, of Baltimore, who has been an indispensable figure in the life and activi-

 Stricken, after he reached adult manhood, with almost complete blindness,